For shared immutable key–value and time series databases

 Stream item outputs

-A transaction output contains a stream item if it has exactly the following structure:
+A transaction output containing an on-chain stream item has the following structure:

 stream-identifier has the following structure: